RD EMI Neutralizer Power Filter

 Harmonic Components: Distinction

-When explaining the technical side of our filter to our customers, when adding that it filters the harmonic components from the grid, with customers, we often hear “But I don’t want to filter harmonics.”
-Truly, there needs to be made a distinction: harmonic components in music (in useful signal) do not equal unwanted harmonic components of the current in the power grid.
+Explaining the technical side of our filter to our customers, when adding that it filters the harmonic components from the grid we often hear “But I don’t want to filter harmonics.”
+A distinction needs to be made here: harmonic components in music (a part of useful signal) do not equal unwanted harmonic components of the current in the power grid.
 We obviously do not filter the former.

 Harmonic component means a multiple of a base frequency.
 With music, it is a part of the useful signal.
 (See our blog post where we describe the phenomenon.)
-In the power grid, we talk of harmonic components caused by switching (again frequency multiples of the base frequency; with converters of 16kHz switching frequency, this can be up to hundreds of MHZ) and of deformation of current against voltage (from the frequency of 50 Hz up to 9 kHz), which is caused by rectifiers.
+In the power grid, we talk of harmonic components that occur dues to switching (again frequency multiples of the base frequency, with 16kHz switching frequency converters, this can be up to hundreds of MHz) and of deformation of current against voltage (from 50 Hz up to 9 kHz), which is caused by rectifiers.
 The total distortion is described by the THD parameter.

 What is the difference between RD Power Filter and RD EMI Neutralizer?